ft-tanish/weather/README.md

-How run file in local
+How to run app in local

 step 1:
 npm install